 If you’re creating a new VM in Proxmox, as you step through the creation process, on the CPU step, select the TYPE dropdown then scroll to locate your desired setting.

 If you need to modify the setting on an existing VM, go into the VM’s hardware list and double click on PROCESSORS (or highlight and click the EDIT button).

 This will bring up the EDIT PROCESSORS modal.
 Click on the TYPE dropdown and find your desired setting.

 As I’ve demonstrated, using the host CPU type in your Proxmox VMs from the default to the host setting can have a major impact on their performance in situations where it’s safe to use.
 If you’re looking to improve the performance of your VMs – especially if you aren’t making use of live migration / high availability – I highly recommend giving this simple setting change a try.
 Whether you’re creating a new VM or modifying an existing one, the process is straightforward and well worth the effort.

-If you found this tutorial helpful and would like to support my efforts to create additional resources like this, please consider a subscription for just $5 per month or a one time donation via the “Buy Me A Coffee” button on this website.
-It looks like a travel mug in the corner of the page – you can’t miss it!
+If you found this tutorial helpful and would like to support our efforts to create additional resources like this, please consider making a donation.
 Your support is greatly appreciated!